kochjo/CueShow-Prepper-2/README.md

 ## Setup
 To run CSP2 on your GrandMA2 follow these steps:
 1. Install CSP2
-2. Prepare the Setlist for ASI (optional) (Page 6)
+2. Prepare the Setlist for ASI (optional)
 3. Run CSP2 by clicking at the plugin or by typing „Plugin CSP2“ in the Command Line.
 4. Confirm that you read the manual.
 5. Select if you want to use CSP2 in either Multi Page or Single Page mode.
-(Pages 4 + 5)
-6. Enter the name of the setlist for ASI (optional), else press „PLEASE“.
-If you chose to enter the songs manually:
+6. Enter the name of the setlist for ASI (optional), else press „PLEASE“.<br>
+   If you chose to enter the songs manually:<br>
    6.1.
-Enter the number of songs in total.
+Enter the number of songs in total.<br>
    6.2.
 Enter each song name one by one.
 7. (Only if you chose Multi Page Mode) Enter the executor number for the song sequence.
 8. Note down the macro numbers.
 They are shown you in an appearing popup, but also in the command line feedback and the system monitor window.